Aditya-Kadam07/Credence-Assignment/README.md

  Validation while performing CRUD operations is Completed.

- Output is Displayed in JSON Format as Required.
+ Output is Displayed in JSON Format.

  Screenshot of Valiation, Error log file, and Output in JSON Format is uploaded.